neuronessolutions/Shellbots.ai/README.md

 ### adddata :
 Add datas to an exist free file or structured file in vector database

+### ai_modelcreate :
+Define specific ai model with python code for a context.
+All models existing in current context are used for result' scoring

+### ai_modeledit :
+Edit an existing specific ai model for current context

+### ai_modelget :
+Get all ai model from current context

+### ai_modelremove :
+Remove an existing ai model from current context

 ### clear :
 Clear shellbots terminal